dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 I guess you guys can see the issue here?

 Fortunately there is a better way to do it.
 Docker is able to build an image by reading instructions from a text file.
-Docker officially calls it as Docekrfile.
+Docker officially calls it the Dockerfile.

-Every time you want to run your application, first you have to deploy your Docker image to your server and create a container from it which is the running instance of your application.

-So the idea that you can put your application and all of its dependencies into a single package, and build the package automatically in a repeatable way removes so much of the complexity when deploying your application to a server or sharing it with other developers.
+So the idea that you can put your application and all of its dependencies into a single package, and build it automatically in a repeatable way, removes so much of the complexity when deploying your application to another machine or sharing it with other developers.

 ---